Shipping Glossary

 USPS

-USPS Tracking is included free with all shipping services.
+USPS Tracking is included with all shipping services at no extra charge.
 Track at usps.com, via the USPS Mobile app, by texting your tracking number to 28777 (2USPS), or by calling 1-800-222-1811.
 USPS Informed Delivery provides daily email previews of incoming mail and packages.

 FedEx